simonmeggle/simonmeggle.github.io/_posts/en/2014-02-01-spatial-data-analysis-with-R.md

 ## Visualizing data: Human Development Index

 Most frequent usage consists of visualizing data with a color scale.
-Let's plot the HDI, provided by the [UNDP](https://data.undp.org/dataset/Human-Development-Index-HDI-value/8ruz-shxu) in a [CSV file](http://sylvain.durand.tf/medias/carto/hdi.csv).
+Let's plot the HDI, provided by the United Nations Develment Programme in a [CSV file](http://sylvain.durand.tf/medias/carto/hdi.csv).
 The procedure is as described above:

 ```r
 # Loading data and merging dataframes